SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

 - Install [Payara Tools](https://marketplace.eclipse.org/content/payara-tools)
 - Install the [Vaadin Plugin for Eclipse](https://marketplace.eclipse.org/content/vaadin-plugin-eclipse) (no need to install the commercial UI designer)
 - Add a Payara server to Eclipse and enter the credentials you specified when setting up the server
+- Configure automatic code formatting ("Window -> Preferences"):
+    - Go to "Java -> Code Style -> Formatter", import ``sormas-base/java-formatter-profile.xml`` and apply.
+    - Go to "Java -> Code Style -> Organize Imports", import ``sormas-base/java-importorder-profile.importorder``, "Number of imports needed for .*" = ``99``, "Number of static imports needed for .*" = ``99``, "Do not create import for types starting with a lowercase letter" = ``checked`` and apply.
+    - Go to "Java -> Editor -> Save Actions", activate "Perform the selected actions on save", "Format source code" with "Format all lines", "Organize imports" and apply.

 ### Additional Steps
 - Make a copy of "build.properties.example" contained in "sormas-base", rename it to "build.properties" and set "glassfish.domain.root" to the location of the sormas domain located in the "glassfish/domains" folder inside your payara installation